EthanHillDP/ethanhilldp.github.io/README.md

 <div align="center">
   <span>
     <h1>Hello, I'm Ethan,</h1>
     <h4>I'm a freelance Web Designer, Graphic Designer, and a Project Manager.
 But among other things, I'm a hard working Highschool student who puts his best foot forward no matter what he attempts.
-Please take a look at my <a resources/img/resume.pdf target="_blank">Resume</a> for more information.</h4>
+Please take a look at my <a href= "resources/img/resume.pdf" target="_blank">Resume</a> for more information.</h4>
   </span>
 </div>